-If 2 or more international flights aren’t connected, you work out the duty using the last destination (that’s not followed by a connected flight).
+If 2 or more international flights are not connected, you work out the duty using the last destination (that’s not followed by a connected flight).

-For example, a journey from London to Rio via Madrid:
+For example, in a journey from London to Rio via Madrid the:

-- the first flight from London is due to arrive into Madrid at 6pm
+- first flight from London is due to arrive into Madrid at 6pm

-- the second flight is due to leave Madrid for Rio after 6pm the following day
+- second flight is due to leave Madrid for Rio after 6pm the following day

-As more than 24 hours have passed between the flights, they don’t qualify as connected flights for air passenger duty.
+As more than 24 hours have passed between the flights, they do not qualify as connected flights for Air Passenger Duty.
 As the destination of the first flight is Madrid, duty is due at band A rate.

-The class the passenger travelled in between Madrid and Rio doesn’t matter, as air passenger duty is not due on this flight.
+The class the passenger travelled in between Madrid and Rio does not matter, as Air Passenger Duty is not due on this flight.

 If the second flight had left Madrid for Rio within 24 hours, then the flights would qualify as connected and duty at the band B rate is due.